ia-mm-ai/CAN-OFF-01/CANON.md

   Determines whether a situation exists.

 - **Presence (HOLD)**
-  Maintains unresolved structure via reversible containment.
+  Maintains unresolved structure; prohibits bypass.

 - **Resolution**
-  Selects exactly one exit:
-  - FINALIZE
-  - INVALIDATE
-  - REVISE
+  Exits via exactly one: FINALIZE, INVALIDATE, REVISE.

 No step may be skipped.
 No step may absorb another.